 How a GABfest works

-We target a good show to piggy back on.
+The easiest way for a successful get together, is we target a good show to piggy back on.
 We found the best ones are shows that aren't so big or well-established that they would not be interested in our group gathering.
 The small to medium-sized shows seem to work well, as those shows appreciate our help in bringing in trucks that might not otherwise attend.
 Then, we identify a Stovebolt Coordinator (or two) for each particular GABFest.
-All a coordinator needs to do is make contact with the show staff to secure a parking area for the Bolters (hanging the Stovebolt flag), act as a show ombudsman for attending Bolters, make sure we get some photos of the event (especially a group shot), and hand out door prizes.
+All a coordinator needs to do is make contact with the show staff to secure a parking area for the Bolters (hanging the Stovebolt flag), act as a show ombudsman for attending Bolters, and make sure we get some photos of the event (especially a group shot).